CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](./media/complete-sqlmi-direct.png "Lab Environment")

-1. Now we have successfully deployed the Azure Arc-enabled SQLMI on top of the Directly connected mode Azure Arc data controller, you can explore more on metrics and logs on the same page from the left side menu.
-Please note that Azure Arc-enabled SQLMI deployment can take 5-to-10 minutes to change it to ready.
+1. Now we have successfully deployed the Azure Arc-enabled SQL Managed Instance on top of the Directly connected mode Azure Arc data controller, you can explore more on metrics and logs on the same page from the left side menu.
+Please note that Azure Arc-enabled SQL Managed Instance deployment can take 5-to-10 minutes to change it to ready.

     ![](./media/overview-sqlmi-direct.png "Lab Environment")